Monday, July 6th:

 Although Simona was very informative, she seemed to be in a rush and did not seem to welcome questions.
 I also found it odd that she did not ask us where we were from, if this was our first time or even first day in Bologna, etc., especially since there were only three of us.
 She even ended the tour ten minutes early and rushed off somewhere

 Despite the rushed presentation, I am very glad I took this tour.
 I learned many new things about Bologna.

 After the tour ended, I went to see one of the oldest porticoes the tour guide told us about.
 I ended up getting lost.
-I wandered around for a while, finally figuring out where I was.
+I wandered around for a while, finally finding it.

 As I sat on a bench by the towers and peacefully ate my sandwich, a group with a big sign, drums, and a guy with a microphone marched by.
 They were obviously protesting something.
 As they turned the corner, they stopped.
 They started protesting more loudly and a crowd gathered.
 My curiosity got the better of me, so I got up and walked over to the crowd while continuing to eat my sandwich.

 As I turned the corner, I saw a group of police standing in a line dressed in riot gear.
 I could hear my mother telling me that I should get far away from this protest right away but at the same time, this was far too interesting an event to leave.
 I made sure that I was standing in a spot where I could easily escape, put my sandwich back in the bag, and grabbed my camera.